Cowrod/discord-display-name-changer/README.md

    Note: You can replace `luvit` with the correct command for running Luvit on your system.

-<br/>note by Cowrod: <br/>
-you can just run "luvit init" and enter the token and server ID in the code itself instead of saving them into separate files<br/>
+**Note:** You can just run "luvit init" and enter the token and server ID in the code itself instead of saving them into separate files.

-<br/>AND if you are going to use this tool for an actual bot, put your input in this format "BOT token-here"
+**Note:** If you are going to use this tool for an actual bot, put your input in this format "BOT token-here".

 ## Warnings